kali-dass/kong-plugin-kvm-mapper/README.md

   - The key and respective values are added to the headers
   - Configure multiple keys in plugin

+## NOTE: For working version of KVM mapper plugin use branch or tag v0.2.0 that works for service/route/consumer etc

 # Admin API

 ## What is the API endpoint